 Determining the Cost

 You assign cost values to site links to favor inexpensive connections over expensive connections.
-Certain applications and services, such as Domain Controller Locator (DCLocator) and Distributed File System Namespaces (DFSN), also use cost information to locate the nearest resources.
-Site link cost can be used to determine which domain controller is contacted by clients in one site if the domain controller for the specified domain does not exist at that site.
+Certain applications and services, such as Domain Controller Locator and DFS, also use cost information to locate nearest resources.
+Site link cost can be used to determine which domain controller is contacted by clients located in one site if the domain controller for the specified domain does not exist at that site.
 The client contacts the domain controller by using the site link that has the lowest cost assigned to it.

-Use the following table to calculate the cost of each site link based on wide area network speed (WAN) link speed.
-For WAN link speed that is not listed in the table, you can calculate a relative cost factor by dividing 1,024 by the log of the available bandwidth, as measured in Kbps.
+Use Table 3.2 to calculate the cost of each site link based on WAN link speed.
+For WAN link speed that is not listed in the table, you can calculate a relative cost factor by dividing 1024 by the log of the available bandwith as measured in Kbps.

 These costs do not reflect differences in reliability between network links.
-Set higher costs on any failure-prone network links so that you do not have to rely on those links for replication.
-By setting higher site link costs, you can control replication failover when a site link fails.
+Set higher costs on any failure-prone network links so that you do not need to rely on those links for replication.
+By setting higher site links costs, you can control replication failover when a site link fails.